She’s Staying With Her Husband Suffering From Alcoholism

 Michelle: That’s not the deal.
 The deal is that I get to get healthy, and they get to get healthy.
 We have to do it separately.

 And exactly what you said, it’s amazing, and exactly right.

-It always blows me away when I think about how much I lost myself in this addiction and how it happened so slowly over time that I didn’t even realize how dysfunctional it was until I got into another relationship or I broke away.
+It always blows me away when I think about how much I lost myself in this addiction and alcoholism and how it happened so slowly over time that I didn’t even realize how dysfunctional it was until I got into another relationship or I broke away.

 I separated myself from it enough to go, “Wow, where was I?
 How did that happen to me?
 I’m a smart person, I’m intelligent.
 I never would have thought that I would be in this situation, or setting the bar so low.
 When did I just start to accept all of this in my life?
 When did this start to be okay?”
 Did you feel that way?